uetsymphonique/mitre-knowledge-base/tactics_md/TA0043-reconnaissance.md

 Adversaries may also use DNS zone transfer (DNS query type AXFR) to collect all records from a misconfigured DNS server.(Citation: Trails-DNS)(Citation: DNS-CISA)(Citation: Alexa-dns)

-Detection:

-Much of this activity may have a very high occurrence and associated false positive rate, as well as potentially taking place outside the visibility of the target organization, making detection difficult for defenders.

-Detection efforts may be focused on related stages of the adversary lifecycle, such as during Initial Access.

 #### T1590.003 - Network Trust Dependencies

 Description: